 There’s something so tempting about exotic places.
 For some, being out of their element sounds terrifying, but for others it is exhilarating.
 For us, we’ve come to almost crave it.
 We want to feel the enlightenment and joy that comes with leaving our comfort zones.
-Which is why we had to take a day trip to Morocco when we had the chance.
+Which is why we had to take a day trip to Morocco from Spain when we had the chance.

 The idea of stepping foot in Africa made me excited and nervous all at the same time.
 And I’ve learned – over the last almost two years of nomad life – that in order to be the person I want to be, I have to do things that girl would do.
 That girl does things that scare her.

 We knew from following along with another nomad couple (thanks, @mrandmrsadventure!), that we could take a ferry to Tangier from Spain.
 So, when we booked our trip to the Andalucía area of Spain, Morocco was instantly top of mind.
 Would we go for it or would we chicken out?

 My Reasons Not To Visit Morocco

 It took me a long time to realize that bravery isn’t a lack of being afraid.
 Bravery is looking at your fear, taking a deep breath, and doing it anyway.
 Not because you get some weird joy out of discomfort (okay, maybe just a little).
 But really because you know the disappointment in yourself you will feel if you let that fear – which is often grounded in made-up beliefs – make you miss out on something really amazing.

 For me, this is still a work in progress.
 I’ll do the scary thing, but first I usually go through all the reasons not to until I have no more excuses left.
 Pretty brave, right?
 Haha Meanwhile, Buddy is replying, “Yes, I think it is still fine to go” over and over to all my questions, knowing I’ll circle back in a day or two and decide to go for it.
 He really is a sweetheart for putting up with my nonsense. 🙂